learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 ### Similarity Metrics:

 **Pearson Correlation**: Is a commonly used method for computing similarity.
 It ranges from [-1, 1] and it represents the linear correlation between two vectors.
-A correlation value of 0 represents no relationship, -1 represents high negative correlation and +1 represents high positive correlation.
+A correlation value of 0 represents no relationship, -1 represents a high negative correlation and +1 represents high positive correlation.
 This similarity metric only takes into account those items that are rated by both individuals.
-The pearson correlation is great because it takes into account
+The Pearson correlation is great because it takes into account

 ### $$ \text{pearson correlation}(u,v) = \frac{\sum_{i \in I_{uv}}{(r_{ui}- \mu_{u})*(r_{vi}- \mu_{v})}}{\sqrt{\sum_{i \in I_{uv} }{(r_{ui}-\mu_{u})^{2}  }}  * \sqrt{\sum_{i \in I_{uv} }{(r_{vi}-\mu_{v})^{2}  }}} $$